-The present ELISA is intended for the quantitative or qualitative determination of IgG antibodies directed against Ro60 (isolated from bovine thymus) in human serum or plasma (cf. section 7).
-Ro 52 is excluded from the immobilised antigen preparation since some Jo-1 positive sera (primarily indicative for myositis) also cause positive signals on this substrate (10, 11).
+The present enzyme-linked immunosorbent assay (ELISA) is intended for the quantitative or qualitative determination of IgG antibodies in human serum or plasma (cf. section 7), directed against TG.
+The immobilised antigen is a highly purified preparation of human TG.
 The test is fast (incubation time 30 / 30 / 30 minutes) and flexible (divisible solid phase, ready-to-use reagents).
 Six calibrators allow quantitative measurements; a negative and a positive control check the assay performance.

-1.1 Intended Purpose
+1.2 Intended Purpose

-SS-A / Ro 60 IgG ELISA is an enzyme-linked immunosorbent assay (ELISA) intended for the quantitative or qualitative determination of IgG class antibodies directed against SS-A / Ro 60 in human serum or plasma samples.
+TG IgG ELISA is an enzyme-linked immunosorbent assay (ELISA) intended for the quantitative or qualitative determination of IgG class antibodies directed against Thyroglobulin (TG) in human serum or plasma samples.

-Its function is the aid to differential diagnosis of systemic rheumatic inflammatory autoimmune diseases, especially Sjoegren's syndrome and systemic lupus erythematosus.
+Its function is the aid to differential diagnosis of autoimmune diseases of the thyroid gland, like Hashimoto's thyroiditis, Graves' disease.